Travel Safe

 A huge "garden" under the stars

 On the Canary Island of La Palma, nicknamed "the Green Island", Caldera Taburiente awaits your visit.
-It is named after the volcanic crater that takes up the central area of the island.
+Named for the volcanic crater that occupies the central area of the island.
 The crater contains a unique ecosystem where the water produces lush vegetation in the lower part of the National Park.
-A true oasis, where leafy forests add to the impressive views of the La Palma summits, creating unforgettable scenery.
+A real oasis in which leafy forests coexist with the breathtaking views that the peaks of La Palma offer, making it an unforgettable setting.

 Caldera de Taburiente National Park